JamesTheGiblet/Golem-Forge/README.md

 ---

 ### **The Parts List (Bill of Materials)**

+This is everything you need to build the core robot.

 | Component | Spec / Note |
 | :--- | :--- |